ThomasSonnerstam/Github-Desktop-Lesson/README.md

 13. Help your classmate [merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request) the pull request.

+## Extra

 14. In your repository, create a new file and name it `ignore-this-file.txt`.

 15. Now create another file called `.gitignore`.
 Write `ignore-this-file.txt` in the .gitignore.
 Save the file, add, commit, and push the changes.

-16. Finally, go back to Github, and if you're successful the ignore-this-file.txt file should not be there.
+16. Finally, go back to GitHub, and if you're successful the ignore-this-file.txt file should not be there.